Gautam0211/Razorpay_AI_Chargeback_Evidence_Responder/README.md

 Actual 1      27     1084
 ```

 The model is deliberately presented as a **risk signal rather than a certainty**.
 The ROC-AUC and PR-AUC indicate moderate discrimination rather than perfect prediction.
+The model is tuned for high recall on winnable disputes (97.6%), accepting lower precision — deliberate given the cost asymmetry between missing a winnable dispute and fighting a losing one.

+### Feature Importance

+SHAP analysis on the held-out test set (see `figures/shap_beeswarm.png`) shows `delivery_confirmed` and `otp_auth_confirmed` as the two strongest predictors — consistent with the weighting used in the synthetic label generator, confirming the model recovered genuine structure from noisy outcomes rather than overfitting.

 ---

-# Economic Impact
+## Economic Impact

 The system evaluates decisions using an explicit operational fighting-cost assumption.